 The DART spacecraft is a simple design - a kinetic impactor with a single instrument, DRACO (Didymos Reconnaissance and Asteroid Camera for OpNav), which will observe the asteroid upon approach.
 DART will navigate to crash itself into Dimorphos at a speed of approximately 6 km/s, aided by the DRACO camera and sophisticated autonomous navigation software.
 Two ROSA-type solar arrays provide electrical power to the spacecraft.

 The DART payload, Didymos Reconnaissance and Asteroid Camera for Op-nav (DRACO), is a high-resolution imager derived from the New Horizons LORRI camera to support navigation and targeting and to determine impact site and geologic context.
 The spacecraft is a single-string design with thruster-only control weighing about 500 kg.
-The DART impact is directed at Didymos B with a relative velocity of about 6 km/s.
+The DART impact is directed at Dimorphos with a relative velocity of about 6 km/s.

 |Type / Application:||Asteroid impact|

-|Power:||2 deployable ROSA solar array, batteries|
+|Power:||2 deployable ROSA solar arrays, batteries|

-|DART||-||2021||Va SLC-4E||Falcon-9 v1.2 (Block 5)||with LICIACube|
+|DART||2021-110A||24.11.2021||Va SLC-4E||Falcon-9 v1.2 (Block 5)||with LICIACube|